MELBOURNE R. CARRIKER STUDENT RESEARCH AWARDS IN MALACOLOGY

 Recipients of awards are expected to submit the following to AMS's Student Awards and Education Committee within one year of the award date: (i) a report that describes how funds were used and (ii) a brief summary of the research and results to be published in the AMS Newsletter.
 Awardees may apply for additional awards only after these written reports have been received.

 HOW TO APPLY

 Applications must be received by AMS's Student Awards and Education Committee by March 31st and include the following components:

 All application materials must be sent via email to the chair of the Student Awards and Education Committee, Tom Duda.
-Applicants should attach a single electronic file (Word document or pdf) containing the summary of the proposal and their CV.
+Applicants should attach a single PDF file containing the proposal and CV.
 Please title the filename with the applicant’s last name underscore “AMS” (e.g., “Jones_AMS.pdf”).
 If the proposal meets requirements of and so could also be considered for other AMS research awards, the applicant should indicate this in the body of the email (e.g., “I would like the proposal to be considered for the Carriker, Dundee, and Petit Award competitions.”).

 Proposals will be evaluated based on the following criteria: